emecon21/Packet-Tracer-Labs/ACLs/Extended ACL/README.md

     - attempted an http request to the server before applying ACL
     - confirmed ACL imlementation after applying ACL
     - IP traffics from Network B allowed
-    - HTTP traffic from Network C denied
+    - HTTP traffic denied, and other ip access allowed from Network C
+    - carried out a ping test to confirm other ip access allowed from Network C